 A lot of my lessons were about what was happening in St. Louis.
 We were in the superintendent zone, so the superintendent squad would come in to observe us.
 They came in when I was teaching Main Idea using an article about the protests in Ferguson.
 Last year I talked to kids about Flint, Michigan.
 I just really wanted them to be socially aware of what was going on.

 The next day we talked about race.
-I split the kids up into red, blue, green, and yellow groups, and told them I would give them a star if they were part of certain scenario, and based on the stars, they would get to go to college for free or something.
-I would read different scenarios, starting from the 1800s like, “If you are blue, you were owned by other people.
-You didn’t have rights.
+I split the kids up into red, blue, green, and yellow groups and told them I would give them a star if they were part of a certain scenario, and based on the stars they would get to go to college for free or something.
+I would read different scenarios, starting from the 1800s like, “If you are blue, you were owned by other people and you didn’t have rights.
 You don’t get a star.
-If you were red, you owned other people.
-You were able to get an education.
+If you were red, you owned other people and you were able to get an education.
 You get a star.”
-The kids didn’t understand until we got to the end when they asked, “Oh, am I a black person?” because they were the color blue, and then the other kids that had all the stars, they were just happy.
-At the end of the lesson we talked about it.
+The kids didn’t understand until we got to the end when the ones with blue stars asked, “Am I a Black person?”
+Then the other kids who had all the stars, they were just happy.
+At the end of the lesson, we talked about it.
 “How do you feel that you were able to get all of these stars?
-Do you think it was fair when you didn’t really do anything?
-It’s just your circumstances.”
+Do you think it was fair when you didn’t really do anything, it’s just your circumstances.”
 We had some kids like, “Nah, that’s not fair.”
 And other kids were like, “I don’t care.
-It’s not my fault that they didn’t get any stars.”
+It’s not my fault they didn’t get any stars.”
 I asked them, “So how can we make this fair?”
 They came to a conclusion together and said, “We can just give them some of our stars.”

 This is how society works.
 Some people are born privileged where they’re closer to opportunities so they’re able to sit down without working.
-Some people are able to sit in a chair although they’re farther away, but they had to work extra hard, and then some people that are closer feel like it’s not fair that they were able to sit because they should’ve been able to sit down because they were closer.
-I taught them that, “What we’re trying to do is to make sure that our world is just so everyone has an opportunity to take a seat in a chair.
-Even if you have to run a little farther, you still have that opportunity at the end of the road.”
-I love fourth grade.
+Some people are able to sit in a chair although they’re farther away but they had to work extra hard.
+And then some people who are closer feel like it’s not fair that they were able to sit because they should’ve been able to sit down because they were closer.
+I taught them that what we’re trying to do is make sure our world is just so everyone has an opportunity to take a seat in a chair.
+Even if you have to run a little farther, you still have that opportunity at the end of the road.
+I love the fourth grade.
 It’s my favorite.
 I taught fourth, fifth, and sixth grade, and fourth has always been my favorite age group.